 A question bank contains a collection of exercises that belong to the same subject, field of education or study.
 You can use question banks to collaborate on exercises with your colleagues.
 You can even collaborate with colleagues from other schools to improve quality and save time.

-In a question bank, you can create, store, share, test, label and reuse exercises.
+In a question bank, you can create, store, share, test, tag, label and reuse exercises.
 In addition, assignments can be created by using blueprints that match the study goals of the curriculum.

 Benefits of a question bank

 - Compose an assignment faster by (re)using existing exercises.

 - Store questions from the same subject in one place.

 - Align exercises with the study goals of a curriculum.

 - Verify exercises by allowing colleagues to share feedback.